The Alumni Program

 Exiting incarceration is a delicate period in our Alumni’s lives.
 Consequently, InsideOUT Writers places special emphasis on caring for the whole person, not just the writer.
 Though we do not directly provide therapy to the youth in our program, we partner with organizations who do provide specialized, 1-to-1 counseling for the students who need it.
 Meanwhile, IOW conducts check-ins with the care providers and the youth receiving services to ensure progress.

-In addition to the 1-to-1 counseling, InsideOUT Writers hosts The Writers Circle to encourage Alumni to continue using art and writing as an outlet for healthy expression.
-For many Alumni, The Writers Circle is preferable to individualized counseling because it places individuals among their peers, all of whom share the experience of having been incarcerated.
+In addition to the 1-to-1 counseling, InsideOUT Writers hosts Writing Circles to encourage Alumni to continue using art and writing as an outlet for healthy expression.
+For many Alumni, Writing Circles are preferable to individualized counseling because it places individuals among their peers, all of whom share the experience of having been incarcerated.

-Through our Writers Circles, youth have been empowered to accept responsibility for their wrongs, embrace and appreciate their journey and who they are today, and prepare for a future that is not defined by their past.
-Led by writing teachers that include award-winning screenwriters, professional writers, journalists, educators, artists, and social justice activists, over 1,500 Alumni participate in Writers Circles each year.
+Through our Writing Circles, youth have been empowered to accept responsibility for their wrongs, embrace and appreciate their journey and who they are today, and prepare for a future that is not defined by their past.
+These Writing Circles are led by writing teachers that include award-winning screenwriters, professional writers, journalists, educators, artists, and social justice activists.

 Community-Building Field Trips